AlibabaCloudDocs/bi/intl.en-US/Quick Start/Preparations/Prerequisites.md

 ## Purchase Quick BI {#section_xlt_1dl_2gb .section}

 Before you can use Quick BI, you must purchase Quick BI or apply for a Quick BI free trial.
-For more information, see [Purchase, upgrade, and renew Quick BI services](../../../../reseller.en-US/Pricing/Purchase, upgrade, and renew Quick BI services.md).
+For more information, see [Purchases, upgrades, downgrades, renewals, and overdue payments](../../../../reseller.en-US/Pricing/Purchases, upgrades, downgrades, renewals, and overdue payments.md).

 ## Add a Quick BI user {#section_g5l_drc_5db .section}